vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/3_pada-vAkya-yojanA-vibhAgaH/27_mUla-mantrAdhikAraH.md

-In the chapter on [^89] anushaṅga(The Context) it is evident that the meaning indicated by the context (anushaṅga) is more appropriate than the meaning arrived at by the insertion of a new word (adhyāhara).- Here na mama aham "I am not mine" specifies that I am not mine.
-As the middle letter (in praṇava ) namely only, has already stated that I exist only for Iśvara, which negates śeṣatva to others, this specification in namas indicates that in others oneself is also included.
-By the principle illustrated in  go-balīvarda[^90]

-[^89]: Namas.
-Advaitins might say that the ma is in the ablative or fifth case meaning "than I" (There is nothing other than I) and if we consider that the word kincit is understood and insert it, ‘na ma' may mean "There is nothing else other than l".
-Here the word kincit has to be understood (adhyāhara) which is not so appropriate, as anuṣaṅga

-(The specification is to show the negation of oneself in special as not having been included in the ‘others' stated in the middle letter).

-[^90]: Though the Sanskrit word Go[गो] would include "bull" yet the phrase go and bull is often used to emphasise bull and draw special attention to it.

 Aham na mama ("I am not mine") is the sentence in namas.
 From this it becoms clear that even one's svarūpa (essential nature) does not belong to oneself.
 Since attributes and qualities always follow the principal or substantive, it is tantamount to saying, specially, that one is not the unconditioned master of anything (belonging to one).
 This is the purpose of the specification,